This is for you who wanted to die last night. I’m so glad that you are still alive.

 She liked the form she was taking.
-The lack of a solid understanding, or a clue, of the quiet works of her mind, refining her tirelessly day and night, only helped.
+The lack of a solid understanding of the quiet workings of her mind, refining her tirelessly day and night, only helped.
 She had not started to think of the importance of function yet, and was not going to do that for a while.
-Nobody should take such serious matters into their hands so early in life, after all, because one’s mind changes from sunrise to sunset, and takes an entirely different shape by dawn again — and this is precisely what makes little people like her interesting.
+Nobody should take such serious matters into their hands so early in life, because one’s mind changes from sunrise to sunset, and takes an entirely different shape by dawn again.
+This is precisely what makes little people like her interesting.

 But she was already adventurous in herself, and found new ideas taking shape around each and every corner of her being.
 Mornings were like Christmas days, over and over again.
 She was discovering new faces in the mirror, new gestures and new thoughts that seemed to have popped out of nowhere, in her sleep.
 As if touched with fire and filled with wild hope, she was waiting to see in what ways she was going to change next.
 It was going to happen, no doubt; it was happening already.
 The days were burning.
 She was like hot metal.
 She was like rain water.
 She was like the wind.
 It filled her with love for life and the wonderful things it did to her, and she filled life back with beauty.
 Soft magic was all around.